abiwinanda/ex_banking/README.md

 ### Start Application

+1. Clone the repo.
-1. Install the required dependencies by running `mix deps.get`.
+2. Install the required dependencies by running `mix deps.get`.
-2. Start the application in iex by running `iex -S mix`.
+3. Start the application in iex by running `iex -S mix`.

 ### Run Unit Test